WORKING FROM HOME TIPS WITH LADY-BRAINS

-They aim to INSPIRE women by sharing stories of other female founders who have paved the way, extracting nuggets of gold that will help others on their business building journey.
-They EDUCATE women by providing the resources and tools that will allow them to succeed.
-And they facilitate CONNECTIONS, by giving women access to a high-value network that they can draw upon.
-Peers, mentors, investors, suppliers – the lot.
+They aim to INSPIRE women by sharing stories of incredible founders who have paved the way by asking hard-hitting questions and extracting wisdom and gritty truths that will help others on their business building journey.
+They EDUCATE women by providing online programs, resources and tools that will allow them to succeed.
+And they facilitate CONNECTIONS, by giving women access to a high-value network that they can draw upon through their mentor program and events.

 Anna spent her career leading strategy for global brands like UNIQLO and MECCA, working on exciting innovation projects across Japan, Singapore, New York and Australia.
-Caitlin is a business coach who works to fuse business and marketing with positive psychology to help women navigate their work, life and future joyfully and who want to make a real difference in other people’s lives.
+Caitlin previously worked as a business and brand consultant and coach who focuses on fusing business and marketing with positive psychology to help women navigate their work, life and future joyfully and who want to make a real difference in other people’s lives.

 Together, through LADY-BRAINS they help women from all backgrounds start and grow businesses.
 It’s that simple, yet that powerful.
 Why?
 Because women creating businesses at the same rate as men is a $5 trillion global opportunity.
 (Let that one sink in….)